xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 This Tutorial gives a quick walkthrough of some of the functionalities available with @xrdocs.
-While some of these tips may be hidden/less-known Markdown techniques, most of them showcase custom css classes that have been provided to give you a true editor experience while still using Markdown.
+While some of these tips may be hidden/less-known Markdown techniques, most of them showcase custom css classes that have been provided with @xrdocs to give you a true editor experience while still using Markdown.

 ## Link to other posts